lohszeying/api-task-assignment/README.md

 I've tried to split the structure of the folder into `components`, `config` to store URL information if there are more backend URLs in the future (eg. microservice or third party), `lib` for reusable http client code, `features` for utilities broken down by features, `pages` for the different pages, and `services` for calling endpoints.

 For `services`, we put in the base URL.
 For now, we are still using the same URL constant defined in `config`, but this can scale well into the future if we have more backend URLs.
+For example, if there is clickstream service in the future that calls a third party, we only need to define once, under Clickstream baseUrl.

 ###  4.1. <a name='Libraries-1'></a>Libraries